 This innovative, digital, cross border programme builds on and scales successful services created by the Foundation with Qualcomm Wireless Reach and the ExxonMobil Foundation.
 WEAVE aims to promote the economic empowerment of women entrepreneurs in Indonesia and Vietnam through a three phased “learning journey” they can use at different stages of their businesses’ development, which will be delivered over 17 months:

-The Foundation will also develop and test a new work stream that will empower women entrepreneurs to identify and tackle systemic and structural regulatory or policy barriers within their ecosystems that may be preventing them from reaching their full potential.
+The Foundation has also developed a new work stream, as part of WEAVE that empowers women entrepreneurs to identify and tackle systemic and structural regulatory or policy barriers within their ecosystems that may be preventing them from reaching their full potential.

 The United States Agency for International Development (USAID) is the lead U.S. Government agency that works to promote and demonstrate democratic values and advance a free, peaceful and prosperous world.
 Through international development programs and disaster assistance, USAID partners to save lives, reduce poverty, strengthen democratic governance, and help people emerge from humanitarian crises, progress beyond assistance and attain self-reliance.